gauthamp10/URL-Shortener/README.md

 # shortify
-An ad-free anonymous open-source URL shortening service.
+An ad-free anonymous open-source URL shortening service with mongo cloud as backend.